 If you have read a good number of motivational books I’m quite certain that you have come across the story of the Chinese bamboo tree and how it is often used by motivational speakers as a case study for patience, perseverance and persistence.
-No?

 The Chinese bamboo tree is one of the most interesting trees in the world, aside the fact that it has so many incredible uses and unique feautures, the most fascinating thing about this tree, is it’s growth process.

 We live in a quick-fix society driven by instant gratification.
 We get frustrated if we have to wait 1 minute for anything, whether it’s a queue at the supermarket or the stop light at traffic, We want instant solutions to every problem, instant answers to every question.